-Churros are a delicious cinnamon-sugar coated fried pastry dough snack!
+Churros are a delicious cinnamon-sugar coated fried pastry dough dessert.
 They are surprisingly simple to make at home and are the perfect party treat.

 Along with this recipe, I’m sharing two dipping sauces: a shortcut dulce de leche and a dark chocolate sauce.

-Churros are believed to have originally come from Spain, but they are one of those amazing foods that have been assimilated into nearly every culture.
+Most people believe churros originally came from Spain, and they are one of those amazing foods that have been assimilated into nearly every culture.
 There’s nothing better than walking down cobblestone streets with a hot churro and chocolate sauce in hand (either at Disneyland or in Spain).

-Although they may seem intimidating to make at home, they’re actually quite simple to make!
-With few ingredients and a couple of kitchen tools, you’ll be a churro-making-master in no time. 🙂
+Although they may seem intimidating to make at home, they’re actually quite simple.
+With few ingredients and a couple of kitchen tools, you’ll be a churro-making-master in no time.

 First thing first, if you’ve never made homemade churros, you might be wondering what are in these magical cinnamon-sugar coated treats.

-Churro dough is a mixture of milk, water, sugar, cinnamon, butter, vanilla, flour, and egg.
+Churro dough is a mixture of milk, water, sugar, cinnamon, butter, vanilla, flour, and eggs.
 While a lot of traditional recipes call for fewer ingredients, I like adding a few more flavor enhancers.
-The vanilla, sugar, and cinnamon in the dough makes it more flavorful and the milk makes the dough richer.
+The vanilla, sugar, and cinnamon in the dough make it more flavorful and the milk makes the dough richer.

 After they’re cooked, they’re rolled in a mixture of cinnamon and white sugar.
 I like to add a little brown sugar to the mix for even more flavor!